Why Women Need More Sleep

 15/10/2024

 Sleep is essential for everyone, but emerging research suggests that women may need more sleep than men to maintain optimal health and cognitive function.
 Biological differences in brain structure, hormonal fluctuations, and social roles contribute to these distinct sleep needs.
-Understanding why women generally require more sleep offers insights into how sleep affects physical, mental, and emotional well-being.
+Why women generally require more sleep?

 The Science of Sleep: How Much Do We Really Need?